wso2/docs-is/en/docs/develop/authenticating-and-authorizing-rest-apis.md

 WSO2 Identity Server supports three ways of API authentication:

--   Basic authentication: Uses the user’s credentials in the API invocation
+-   Basic authentication: The user's credentials are used when invoking the API.
 -   OAuth 2 common flows: Obtains a token using an oauth2 flow and uses it to invoke the API
 -   Client certificate-based: Uses Mutual SSL to authenticate in order to consume the APIs